Board Policies

 GP 11: BOARD MONITORING/EVALUATION

-The Board of Directors will formally review the Board Governing Policies every other year (although changes may be made sooner than that if necessary)
+The Board of Directors will formally review the Board Governing Policies every other year (although changes may be made sooner than that if necessary).

 GP 12: BUDGET COMMITTEE

 The COCC Budget Committee will follow the provisions of ORS 294.414.
 The Board will attempt to appoint one Budget Committee member from each Board zone.
-However, at the discretion of the Board, under special circumstances (such as boundary changes impacting incumbent Budget Committee members or no candidates from a particular zone), the Board can choose to make exceptions and appoint Budget Committee members who reside in the District but in a neighboring zone to represent that area.
+However, at the discretion of the Board, under special circumstances (such as boundary changes impacting incumbent Budget Committee members or no candidates from a particular zone), the Board can choose to make exceptions and appoint Budget Committee members who reside in the District but in a neighboring zone to represent that zone.

 GP 13: BOARD PROFESSIONAL IMPROVEMENT

 The Board will strive to maintain an awareness of local, regional and national trends in community college education.
-As such, there is an expectation that a least once in their 4-year term, a Board member will attend a convention of American Association of Community College Trustees (ACCT), American Association of Community Colleges (AACC), or Oregon Community College Association (OCCA).
+As such, there is an expectation that a least once in their four-year term, a Board member will attend a convention of American Association of Community College Trustees (ACCT), American Association of Community Colleges (AACC), or Oregon Community College Association (OCCA).

 Given their role on the Board, the Chair will be especially encouraged to attend the ACCT annual convention each year.